The "Real" Story

 The story of the real 'Grizzly Adams’ is one of the most unusual frontier biographies ever documented.
 The real ‘Grizzly Adams’ was a fellow by the name of John ‘Grizzly’ Adams who was born in Medway, Massachusetts in 1812.
 He was related to the two Adams United States Presidents and the Revolutionary War Patriot, Samuel Adams.

 As he grew to manhood John ‘Grizzly’ Adams recognized an uncanny ability he had when it came to understanding the behavior of wild animals.
-Yet after being nearly killed by a Royal Bengal Tiger when he was twenty-one, he opted for a trade in shoemaking, something his father had him apprentice at during his teen years.
+But after nearly being killed by a Royal Bengal Tiger when he was twenty-one, he opted for a trade as shoemaker, something his father, Eleazer had him apprentice at during his teen years.

 For fifteen years Adams made and sold shoes and boots in Boston.
 He also married and raised a family of three children with his wife, Cylena.
 Then came the Gold Rush of 1849, and after losing his savings in a business venture that went up in flames, in order to better he and his family's future Adams headed out west lured by the promise of great fortunes to be had.

-In California Adams tried his hand at mining and was successful for awhile, as a land owner too, but time and again low-end business sharks tricked him out of his honest-earned holdings.
-By 1852 John Adams had endured enough, to where he turned his back on civilization and headed for the Sierra-Nevada Mountains where he lived in a cabin surrounded by wildlife and Native American tribes.
-There he learned to commune with nature, to become an expert hunter and provider for himself and his Native American neighbors, and he also learned to raise and train Grizzly Bears and a variety of other wild animals, leading to his nickname of ‘Grizzly.’
+In California, Adams tried his hand at mining and was successful for awhile, as a land owner too, but time and again low-end business sharks tricked him out of his honest-earnings.
+By 1852 Adams had endured enough of that, and he turned his back on civilization and headed for the Sierra-Nevada Mountains near Yosemite where he built and lived in a cabin surrounded by wildlife and Native American tribes.
+There he learned to commune with nature, to become an expert hunter, tracker, and provider for himself and his Native American neighbors.
+He also captured, and raised and trained Grizzly Bears and a variety of other wild animals, lending to his nickname of ‘Grizzly.’

-Using his most beloved Grizzly Bears as pack animals—Lady Washington, General Freemont, and Benjamin Franklin—John 'Grizzly' Adams led many major hunting expeditions.
+Using his most beloved Grizzly Bears as pack animals—Lady Washington, General Fremont, and Benjamin Franklin—John 'Grizzly' Adams led many major hunting expeditions.
 He traversed as far north as Idaho, as far south as the Mojave Desert, and as far east as Salt Lake City.
 He would always hire some of his Indian friends to help him on his adventures, further solidifying his relationship with tribal leaders, and enabling his 'Grizzly Adams' legend to grow.
-He lived his mountain man life for four years, then in 1856 he relocated to San Francisco after being offered a chance to make money by putting on shows with his animals.
-While heading up his enterprise he adapted to city life again, and he and his 'Mountaineer Museum' became a popular enough attraction that it caused the newspapers to take notice.
-This led to a writer by the name of Theodore Hittell deciding to do a series of articles about Adams.
+He lived a mountain-man's life for four years, then in 1856 he relocated to San Francisco after being offered a chance to make money by putting on shows with his animals.
+While heading up his enterprise he adapted to city life again, and he and his 'Mountaineer Museum' became a popular enough attraction that it caused the newspapers to take notice, and one writer in particular, Theodore Hittell to do a series of articles about Adams.
 [Note: Hittell would go on to become a well recognized California historian.]